 The Common goose

-A few months back I read an article that was published back in 2008, from a columnist Robert Hardman who wrote; "Should there ever be a prize for Britain's most hated bird, then, surely, it would go to the Canada goose.
+Last year I read an article that was published back in 2008, from a columnist Robert Hardman who wrote; "Should there ever be a prize for Britain's most hated bird, then, surely, it would go to the Canada goose.
 If Canada geese were human, they would be lounging around all day doing nothing, claiming every welfare benefit in the book, driving their neighbors out of town and notching up ASBOs around the clock."

-This made me think has anyone actually stopped and done a serious photographic project on these birds in the U.K and the answer was no. In response to this last year I decided to start working with a group of geese to try and disprove the above statement.
+This made me think has anyone actually stopped and done a serious photographic project on these birds in the U.K and the answer was no. In response to this last year I decided to start working with a local group of geese to try and disprove the above statement.

 Benefits Of Shooting Low?